michaeldonnelly/fhir-central-cancer-registry-reporting-ig/input/pagecontent/usecases.md

 {% include img.html img="cancer-actors-and-systems.png" caption="Figure 2.2 - Central Cancer Registry Reporting Actors and Systems" %}

 The descriptions for each step in the above diagram include:
-* Step 1: A Central Cancer Registry (e.g., Data Receiver ) creates a Knowledge Artifact and makes it available via the Knowledge Artifact Repository.
+* Step 1: The Central Cancer Registry (e.g., Data Receiver ) creates a Knowledge Artifact and makes it available via the Knowledge Artifact Repository.
      * Step 1a: Knowledge Artifact Repositories which implement notifications, can optionally notify the subscribers (EHRs, Backend System App, Administrators) of changes in the Knowledge Artifacts.
 * Step 2: The Health Data Exchange App (HDEA) queries the Knowledge Artifact Repository to retrieve a Knowledge Artifact.
      * Step 2a: HDEA receives the Knowledge Artifact as a response to the query in Step 2.